RedisLabs/redislabs-docs/content/ri/installing/install-docker.md

     href: /docs/install/activating/
 aliases: /ri/install/install-docker/
 ---
-In this walkthrough, we will install RedisInsight on [Docker](https://www.docker.com/).
+This tutorial shows how to install RedisInsight on [Docker](https://www.docker.com/).
 Note that this installation is for developer machines.
 We have a separate guide for installing [RedisInsight on AWS]({{< relref "/ri/installing/install-ec2.md" >}}).

 ## I. Install Docker